 Today, the word “firmware” refers to any computer program tightly linked to hardware, including processor machine instructions for simple electronic devices like microwave ovens, remote controls, or computer peripherals.

 A lot of devices found in most people’s homes use firmware, including the items listed below.

 A personal computer (PC)’s firmware components are just as important as its operating system (OS).
 But unlike an OS, firmware cannot update itself automatically to fix issues detected after the unit gets shipped.

 Today’s portable music players like iPods get firmware upgrades.
 Some device manufacturers use firmware updates to add new playable file formats (codecs).
 Other features that such updates may change include graphical user interfaces (GUIs) or battery life.
 Almost all mobile phones have a firmware over-the-air firmware upgrade capability these days.

-Beginning in 1996, most vehicles began using onboard computers and various sensors to detect mechanical problems.
+Starting 1996, most vehicles began using onboard computers and various sensors to detect mechanical problems.
 By 2010, they also employed computer-controlled antilock braking systems (ABSs) and computer-operated transmission control units (TCUs).
-All these are because of the firmware.
+All these run because of firmware.